 This brewery focuses primarily on Saisons, with fruity aromas, and often offers drier profiles which become wonderful summer beers made by the masters.
 Funkwerks has won many medals in the past 5 years, and in 2012 The Great American Beer Festival named them “Small Brewing Company of the Year”.
 Their “Deceit”, Belgian-Style Golden Strong beer was awarded a silver medal in 2014 at the World Beer Cup.
 Refreshing and award-winning, a must stop along your tour.
 (1900 East Lincoln Ave)

 This is a small, family-owned and operated neighborhood brewery in the heart of Fort Collins next door to Trader Joe’s.
 They serve a mix of classic styles, experimental batches, and sour beers in a very comfortable taproom.
 Stop by and check out the club-level seating so you can see the brewhouse in action or, if you prefer, stay for a guided tasting session.
-(3500 S College Ave #194)
+They also have a location in Downtown Fort Collins with a quaint backyard patio (3500 S College Ave #194 & 132 W Mountain Ave)

 Horse and Dragon is a local Fort Collins’ favorite that includes a skilled master brewer and owners with years of beer industry experience.
 Their motto is: work & family, hops & malt, Horse & Dragon.
 They craft high-quality, great-tasting beers sustainably while building community in the heart of Northern Colorado.
 (124 Racquette Dr.)

 Intersect is a local, neighborhood-focused craft brewery.
 Family, bike, and dog friendly, with a taproom and beer garden.
 Quick access to the Spring Creek trail at Drake and Taft Hill.
 Craft beer brewed in High Fidelity.
 (2160 W. DRAKE RD.
 A-1)